cal-cs184-student/sp25-project-banana/docs/milestone.md

 ## Theory

-Spectral ray tracing relies on treating rays with their wave-like properties.
+Spectral ray tracing relies on treating rays with their wave-like properties to create effects like thin-films, rainbows, and oil spills.
-Of course we can't do this with exact precision since we must adapt this with the technology at hand.
+The underlying theory is multiple parts.

+Fundamentally, we are treating every material as "glass" except every material has a unique Spectral Power Distribution.
+In layman's terms, the emitted light is composed of a different variation of different wavelengths.
+In nature, this is a continuous distribution such as in white light (black body radiation).
+In our case, we'll rely on simpler uniform distribution and a data binned distribution.

+Thin-films seems to effectively change this SPD with its varying interference patterns.
+SPD is importance as we'll deduce the RGB values using it.

+Using the unique SPD of the material, we'll calculate the corresponding radiance in a series of steps outlined in the paper from Dawson below.
+We can essentially model the BSDF similar to glass but with sampling over the wavelengths to approximate the integral needed for conversion into RGB colors.
+More is discussed in the <a href="/theory.html">Theory Tab</a>

 ## Progress
 The beginnings of the project was simply reprogramming how homework 3.